 Deputy shoots, kills armed person while trying to make kidnapping arrest in BR Saturday

-BATON ROUGE - Law enforcement officers shot and killed a person who allegedly threatened them with a gun during a Saturday night arrest attempt of their twin brother.
+BATON ROUGE - Law enforcement officers shot and killed a person who allegedly threatened them with a gun during a Saturday night arrest attempt of that person's twin brother.

 State Police report 25-year-old Deaughn Willis was killed by an East Baton Rouge Sheriff's deputy at an apartment complex on George O'Neal Road while Baton Rouge Police officers and East Baton Rouge Parish Sheriff's deputies were attempting to arrest an alleged kidnapping suspect, Keaughn Willis, at the Springbrook Apartment complex around 3:30 p.m.